2672477/PlantPal/README.md

 ---

-## 6. Final Assembly

-After confirming that everything was working, secure the electronics inside the enclosure using the mounting points and close the enclosure with the M3 screws.

-The completed assembly should look like the renders shown earlier in this README.

----

 # Using PlantPal

-Using PlantPal only takes a few steps.
+After startup, the device continuously monitors the plant and updates the display every few seconds.

 1. Insert the soil moisture sensor into the plant pot.
 2. Place the device where the solar panel can receive sunlight.